menu icon

 Good Interfacing for Bag Lining Pieces

-Actually, I have four recommendations to use for your bag lining, or pockets, folks!
+Actually, I have several recommendations to use for your bag lining, or pockets, folks!

-- And there's a great less expensive alternative, Wovenfuse.
+3. And there's a great less expensive alternative, Wovenfuse.
 Barb sells both Wovenfuse and Wovenfuse2, check it out here.
+Note that Wovefuse is heavier and has a denser weave than regular Wovenfuse, and it gives stability of half of the Decovil Light.

-- Wovenfix 2 is probably a direct replacement of the SF 1 I mentioned above.
+4. Wovenfix 2 is probably a direct replacement of the SF 1 I mentioned above.
 WovenFix is a woven, cotton interfacing that gives stabilization and structure to your fabric while keeping the original drape of the material.
+WovenFix is like G700, and Wovenfix 2 is somewhat denser and heavier than G700.
 Get it at Serial Bagmakers I was thrilled to see how inexpensive it is!
 Also available here on Etsy.

 Non-Woven Fusibles